 - former Vice-President Academic and Provost Geoff McBoyle

 In 2011, the University of Waterloo conducted an extensive examination of teaching on campus entitled Innovative Teaching Practices to Promote Deep Learning (PDF).
 The report recommended that faculties establish Teaching Fellows - faculty members tasked with providing leadership in teaching in order to enhance student learning.
 In 2012 the first Teaching Fellows were appointed.
+Please refer to the Centre for Teaching Excellence website for profiles of the current Teaching Fellows.

 While the Teaching Fellows pursue projects appropriate to their individual faculties, they share a common purpose: to foster a culture of teaching at the University of Waterloo marked by an interest in engaging students and a commitment to professional development.
 Together, the Teaching Fellow share common goals: